SecTestAnnaQuinn/CleanEnum/README.md

 Domain Group Memberships

 More features and refinements will be needed, and will be coming in the future.
-I have not tested this against DCs that return multiple domains, and there may be issues that arise from that.
-In addition, the Password Policy is set to only return 18 lines after the grep point, and may cut off some information should the Policy return more information.
-This is very much a first draft.
+Currently, the Password Policy is set to only return 18 lines after the grep point, and may cut off some information should the Policy return more information.
+I will be diving into the enum4linux code a bit to see what adjustments I may need to make for cases I have yet to see.

 ## Utilization
 Upon finding that null smb sessions are allowed to the domain controller, simply run the script with the IP of the domain controller passed as an argument.